 Typically international employment contracts can be just a couple of pages long, whilst UK employment contracts are in excess of fifteen pages and contain clauses and appendices – the agreement will then be underpinned by a staff handbook which contains information about company policies and procedures.

 Employment contracts are designed to protect both the employer and the employee in case of future disputes.
-Goodwille’s People Management team are experts on UK HR and employment law and can assist with everything that concerns your business and your employees.
-To ensure you are covered, or to review your existing employment contracts, please contact our HR team on firstname.lastname@example.org
+Goodwille’s HR team are experts on UK HR and employment law and through our HR service offering we can assist with everything that concerns your business and your employees.
+To ensure you are covered, or to review your existing employment contracts, simply contact us today.